vega/altair/CONTRIBUTING.md

 Altair, you can talk to other developers in the `#altair` channel of the [Vega slack](https://bit.ly/join-vega-slack).

-## How To Contribute Code to Alatir
+## How To Contribute Code to Altair

 ### Setting Up Your Environment